 Are there restricted areas in front of base station antennas?

-Who sets the EMF human exposure standards?
+Who sets the EMF human exposure limits and standards?

 Are children and pregnant women protected by the safety standard?